Claude Alvares: Goa Foundation

 In 1986, the Parliament of India passed the Environmental Protection Act.
 Together with like-minded Goans, the Alvares founded the Goa Foundation in that same year to increase societal awareness and combat evasion of the new environmental standards.
 In 1987, the Foundation filed its first public interest litigation case against sand miners who were causing erosion of the local beaches; represented in court by Adv.
 Ferdino Rebello, the Foundation was successful in halting this activity.
 The Foundation also filed cases against Ramada and other beach resort developers who were flouting building codes.

 Other activism

 Alvares has campaigned against genetically modified crops.
 His 1986 Illustrated Weekly of India article "The Great Gene Robbery" criticized the U.S.-funded International Rice Research Institute's program to replace indigenous crop varieties with their own less-robust ones.
-He also opposed Monsanto's attempts to market genetically-modified versions of vegetables such as brinjal.
+He also opposed Monsanto's attempts to market genetically modified versions of vegetables such as brinjal.

 Alvares founded the Other India Bookstore in Mapusa during the 80's; in 1990, he also founded Other India Press to publish books on organic farming, homeschooling, and the environment.

 Personal life

-Alvares lives at Parra, Goa with his wife Padma Sri Norma Alvares, an environmental lawyer and their three children, Rahul, Samir and Milind.
+Alvares lives at Parra, Goa with his wife Norma Alvares, an environmental lawyer whom he married in 1974.
+The couple have three children, Rahul, Samir and Milind.